John Forté: Career beginnings and the Fugees

 Forté studied classical violin; he especially enjoyed the work of Vivaldi.
 Eventually he matriculated to Phillips Exeter Academy in New Hampshire, where he graduated in 1993.
+However, Forté's musical journey began in his childhood prior to attending Phillips Exeter Academy.
+At the age of eight, while attending P.S.
+327 in Brownsville, Brooklyn, he was faced with a choice during an instrument distribution day.
+Rather than wait in the long line for the more popular rock band instruments, he opted to enter the orchestra room, where he received a violin.
+He later described this moment as pivotal, noting that it profoundly influenced his path and gave him a sense of empowerment and belonging through music.

 After high school, Forté returned to New York City, enrolling in NYU as a music business major, where he roomed with rapper Talib Kweli, before dropping out to work as an artist & repertoire executive at Rawkus Records.

 Forté began his professional music career when he was introduced to The Fugees by Lauryn Hill in the early 1990s.
 He co-wrote and produced several songs on their multi-platinum and Grammy-winning 1996 album, The Score.
 At 21 years of age, Forté was nominated for a Grammy for his work on the album.
 He went on to tour all over the world with The Fugees, and lent production and vocal performances to 1997's Wyclef Jean Presents the Carnival Featuring the Refugee All-Stars.

 Forté partnered with former Fugee member, Pras, for the Top 40 hit single, "Avenues", from the Money Talks soundtrack.

 Forté released his debut solo album, Poly Sci in 1998, which was produced by Wyclef Jean.
 The album featured performances by Fat Joe, DMX, 20 Grand Pikasoe and Jeni Fujita, and exhibited the same intriguing mix of street and mainstream culture that helped The Fugees break new ground.
 It was met with critical acclaim but commercial disappointment, selling just under 100,000 copies, blamed in part on the fact that "the record's project manager quit Sony Music a week before the album was released, and Columbia Records put little cash behind its promotional tour."
 Spin called it "a crush between academia and street life that's utterly absorbing."